0xCompute/rubidity/programming-uniswap/part1/README.md

 The main benefit of this decision is that such formula ensures that the initial liquidity ratio doesn't affect the value of a pool share.

-Now, let's calculate LP-tokens issued when there’s already some liquidity.
+Now, let's calculate LP-tokens issued when there's already some liquidity.
 The main requirement here is that the amount is:

 1. proportional to the deposited amount,
 2. proportional to the total issued amount of LP-tokens.